Are you an international student looking to launch a business in the UK after you graduate?

 - There is no restriction on the location of your business however you should be primarily based – establish, develop and operate – in the UK.

-- There are no restrictions on the number of hours that you may work however your main focus should be your business – this will be evaluated as part of the application and monitoring process i.e. progress on your business idea must be demonstrated with evidence.
+- There are no restrictions on the number of hours that you may work (for another employer) however your main focus should be your business – this will be evaluated as part of the application and monitoring process i.e. progress on your business idea must be demonstrated with evidence.

 - You must update the CityVentures Team and Visa Compliance Team if you change your name, change contact details, obtain a new passport, leave the UK for an extended period of time (no longer than 6 weeks) or switch into a different visa route.

-Failure to meet the above requirements will lead to your sponsorship being withdrawn and your visa being cancelled.
+Failure to meet the above requirements will lead to your endorsement being withdrawn and your visa being cancelled.